CommandPost/FCPCafe/docs/_includes/latenite/explore-latenites-tools.md

 ## In Development

-Here's a **sneak peak** of some of the things we have in development:
+Here's a **sneak peak** of some of the things we have in various stages of development:

 ---